solo-io/gloo/docs/content/support/support-ticket.md

 ##### Control plane

-  - Capture the output of `glooctl check` command.
-    Typically, this command will indicate any errors in the control plane components or associated resources.
+  - Capture the output of the `glooctl check` command.
+Typically, the command output indicates any errors in the control plane components or associated resources. </br>
-    An example of the result is shown below.
+    An example output is shown below.
     ```
     Checking deployments...
 1 Errors!
     Checking pods...
 2 Errors!